Furikuda/Hackulele/ABOUT.md

 That's 30 instructions instead of 85.... what were they thinking?

+All the communications to the LED matrix also has these extra 0x80 being sent.
+Using your own board means you get rid of them and be able to refresh the matrix way faster (except if you use slow as hell CircuitPython like I do lol).

 Looking at the datasheet is kind of hilarious too.

 The chip can store the state of LEDs in 8 pages, and the ninth page, being for whatever reason at address 0x0B, is called a bit strangely sometimes.